Logolo/ovpnauth/README.md

 Compiling
 ---------
 To compile ovpnauth, you will need the libc, zlib and openssl development headers.
-I have only personally compiled and tested the application on CentOS 6 and Debian Squeeze, and I have been able to install the needed libraries with the following commands:
+I have only personally compiled and tested the application on CentOS 6, Debian Squeeze and Wheezy, and I have been able to install the needed libraries with the following commands:

 ### CentOS 6: ###